All Episodes

 I don't know.

-Uh, and is trying to sabotage her.
+And is trying to sabotage her.

 Because look, she's on the record as supporting the war too.

-I mean, from the from the from the get go.
+I mean, from the get-go.

 I oppose the war.

-Here, grab soundbite number twelve.
+Here, grab soundbite number 12.

 We've played this bite for you before.

-There is a very easy way to prevent anyone from being uh put into harm's way, and that is for Saddam Hussein to disarm.
+There is a very easy way to prevent anyone from being put into harm's way, and that is for Saddam Hussein to disarm.

 And I have absolutely no belief that he will.